inesnolas/Rank-based-loss_ICASSP22/README.md

 - example_data: necessary data to run example. data are precomputed Vggish embeddings and are normalized based on the training set. (see paper for more details)
 - SingleLayer_net.py: Network architecture class.
 - data_functions.py: Dataset class.
-- evaluation.py: the evaluation is based on the [Silhouette score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html) metric from sklearn:
+- evaluation.py: the evaluation is based on the [Silhouette score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html) metric from sklearn.

 ### Computing the rank based loss: